Edmontosaurus mummy AMNH 5060: Attempts to reconstruct color patterns

 Osborn observed in 1912 that clusters of "pavement tubercles" were more numerous on the upper sides of the trunk and limbs than on the underside.
 Consequently, they would dominate in areas that would have been exposed to the sun when the animal was alive; in many reptiles living today, these sun-exposed areas contain the most pigment.
 From these observations, Osborn hypothesized a connection between pigmentation and scaling: the "pavement tubercle" clusters might have represented dark-colored areas on a bright base; the irregular distribution of the clusters would indicate an irregular color pattern; and the most elaborate color pattern would be present on the skin frill of the neck.
 Osborn did admit that in today's lizards the distribution of pigments is largely independent of the type of scaling.

 Catherine Forster, in 1997, stated that color information can in principle not be derived from the skin impressions of dinosaur mummies.
-In 2015, Philip Manning and colleagues concluded that skin in dinosaur mummies is not simply preserved as an impression but contains original biomolecules or their derivatives.
+In 2015, Philip Manning and colleagues concluded that skin in dinosaur mummies is not simply preserved as an impression but contains organic compounds, either biomolecules or their breakdown products.
 These researchers inferred the presence of melanin pigments in the skin of another Edmontosaurus mummy nicknamed Dakota.
 While clarifying that a reconstruction of the coloration is currently not possible given the many different factors that influence coloration, they remarked that the melanin distribution may potentially allow for deriving a monochrome (black-and-white) picture of the animal's pigmentation pattern.
 Any chemical analysis of AMNH 5060 would be problematic, however, as consolidating chemicals have been applied to its skin for preservation.
+In their 2025 study, Sereno and colleagues found no evidence of organic compounds in the skin of two new mummies from the Lance Formation, and suggested that the same is likely the case in other mummies from the formation, including the AMNH and Senckenberg mummies.